DCC-EX/BaseStation-EX/DCCpp_ESP/README.md

 Uploading DCC++ ESP to your device
 ----------------------------------

-The Arduino IDE or Arduino Eclipse IDE provide the necessary support for uploading to the ESP8266 device, there is no longer a SPIFFS binary to upload so no manual steps are required for that.
+The Arduino IDE provides the basic support for compiling and uploading the binary, but does not provide the support for SPIFFS upload without adding additional plugins.

+The easiest way to upload this to your ESP device is to use Platform IO IDE and execute the following commands from a terminal window in the project directory: platformio init platformio run --target upload platformio run --target uploadfs

+This should compile and upload both the binary and SPIFFS data to the ESP device.